Teaching and Learning Resource Center

 Organizing Discussions

-These are current discussions within the course.
 Discussions can remain open indefinitely, or you can specify a date range (as designated by the available from/until date).
-Discussions are automatically arranged with the most recently active topics toward the top.
+Discussions are automatically arranged with the most recently active topics toward the top Users can click the Sort button at the top of any discussion to arrange replies from oldest to newest, or newest to oldest.

-When you create a discussion you have several options to consider:
+When you create a discussion there will be several options to consider:

 Image